graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Merging two (or more) lists will be done by some matching criteria.
 If the items are named the default matching criteria is by name.

 - List components of any matching items will be merged.
+If a list component can't be merged, then the items can't be merged.
 - Other (ie, not lists or part of the matching criteria) required components of any matching items must be the same.
 - Optional components, if present, must be the same.
 - If only present on some items before merging, optional components will be retained on the merged item.